 Richie Furay, Timothy B Schmit Deliver at 2018 Poco Show

-by Best Classic Bands StaffThough Richie Furay announced that’s he’s retiring from a headlining touring schedule, he’s continued to play farewell dates and has plenty of shows scheduled in 2024; see here.)
+by Best Classic Bands StaffThough Richie Furay announced that’s he’s retiring from a headlining touring schedule, he’s continued to play farewell dates and has plenty of shows scheduled; see here.)
 In 2018, he celebrated the 50th anniversary of Poco with a brief club tour focused on the country rock band’s 1970 live album, Deliverin’.
 On Nov.
 16, 2018, the celebrated musician was joined at the Troubadour in West Hollywood by his one-time bandmate, Timothy B. Schmit, for several songs.

 The tour was billed as featuring additional music from Furay’s two other short-lived, but memorable, bands: Buffalo Springfield and Souther, Hillman and Furay.
 (It was released as a live concert album 50th Anniversary Return to the Troubadour in 2021 as a double CD as well as a single DVD concert film.
 Sadly, it no longer seems to be available.)